Skip to main content

 Do say:

-This Friday, the Accessibility Guild welcomes Jane Doe, who will present how research frameworks can help implement Inclusive Design in our digital projects...
+This Friday, the Accessibility Guild welcomes Jane Doe, who will present how research frameworks can help implement universal design principles in our digital projects...

 Don't say:

-This Friday, the Accessibility Guild welcomes Jane Doe, author of my favorite book ABCD Framework for Inclusive Design.
+This Friday, the Accessibility Guild welcomes Jane Doe, author of my favorite book ABCD Framework for universal design.
 Everyone should read it!

 We also avoid giving an unfair advantage to someone involved in a bid in progress with GSA.
 To avoid any ethical or legal conflict, please check with the Office of General Counsel before booking a speaker.